JoubertLacerda/StackClass/README.md

 # StackClass
-simple program using the use of the Stack class
+simple program showing the use of the Stack class and basic understanding.